dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 A function with one argument

 Thesingle-argumentfunctioninthissectionisdesignedforsalesmanagerswhoneedtocalculatethecommissionsearnedbytheirsalespeople.Thecommissionrate depends on the monthly sales volume; those who sell more earn a highercommission rate.
-The function returns the commission amount based on themonthlysales(whichisthefunction’sonlyargument —arequiredargument).
+The function returns the commission amount based on themonthlysales(whichisthefunction'sonlyargument —arequiredargument).

 ThecalculationsinthisexamplearebasedonTable 20-1.